 Naked play action is often a long-developing play coupled with some run action.
 The QB must sell the run fake hard to the running back.
 The offensive line is responsible for selling the run; then, they must sit in their gap.

 After the QB sells a good play fake, he must escape the pocket and get his eyes downfield to find an open receiver.
 Like sprint out, if there’s green grass ahead, he can take off and run the football.

 In this clip, as soon as the QB gets the ball, he gets his right foot directly pointed toward the sideline.
 He then gets to about 8 1/2 yards deep to clear himself from the line of scrimmage.
 Ideally, the quarterback should be at 7 yards to get the ball out on time since the offensive line is reached, blocking to the same side of the sprint out.

 The QB then needs to get his front shoulder pointed to his receiver, who’s in the flats heading towards the sideline.
 The QB delivers a great ball on the run while finishing toward his target.

-With this clip, the QB is now sprinting towards the left side.
+With this clip, the QB is now sprinting toward the left side.
 As soon as he catches the snap, he gets his left foot pointed to the sideline.
 His depth on this drop is right at about 7 yards.

 Naked Play Action In Football

 With this play, in particular, the QB performs a play-action fake coupled with an inside zone fake to the left.
 The play fake is essential in this play.
 As soon as the quarterback catches the snap, he gets his eyes on the defensive end.

 The defensive end crashes down to the play fake, as most will do.
-This tells the quarterback that he has the edge to get to without having to avoid the defensive end.
+This tells the quarterback he has the edge to get to without avoiding the defensive end.